jondkelley/eco_aprs_weather/README.md

 ### Software Requirements

-A computer with Python 3.2 or greater.
+* Python 3.2 or greater.
+* Memory: 1 GB minimum RAM suggested

-This software can be hosted on a Raspberry Pi alongside the Direwolf install.
-It is rather lightweight.
+This software works great on a Raspberry Pi along with the Direwolf Sofwarre TNC.

-* Memory: 2 GB minimum RAM suggested
-* CPU: Whatever works!

 ### Install Directions